-I have taken in this project.
-But it goes without saying the kind help of numerous people.
-I am especially thanked to Daffodil International University for their proper direction and supervised by Md.
-Shariful Islam, for giving necessary information with respect to the venture and additionally for their help and support in finishing the project.
-I would like to thanks towards my parents, my class mate, member of DIU for their kind co-operation which help me in finishing my project.
-And thanks to my supervisor in building up the energetically release me out with him capacities.
+I have undertaken this project.
+Be that as it may, it would not have been conceivable without the kind help of numerous people.
+I might want to stretch out my earnestness because of every one of them.
+I am exceptionally obligated to Daffodil International University for their direction and steady supervision by Mr. Shariful Islam and cosupervisor Md.
+Rajib Mia and in addition for giving necessary information with respect to the venture and additionally for their help in finishing the task.
+I would like to express my gratitude towards our parents, our batchmate, and members of DIU for their kind cooperation and consolation which helped us in finishing this task.
+My thanks and thanks likewise go to my supervisor and co-supervisor in building up the energetically bailed us out with their capacities.